 Philippa McEwan, publicity director

 I first read The Wool-Pack by Cynthia Harnett at junior school.
-It is a fabulous historical novel set in fifteenth century England.
+It is a fabulous historical novel set in fifteenth-century England.
 Set in the Cotswolds near Burford, Oxfordshire, it begins in 1493 when Nicholas Fetterlock, the twelve-year-old son of a rich wool merchant, learns from his father that he is betrothed to Cecily Bradshaw, the daughter of a rich cloth merchant.
 Nicholas discovers villainy within the guild: swindlers who may ruin his father's business, at least.
-Nicholas, Cecily, and a friend determine to stop them.
-It set me off on a passion for medieval history – which I still have, and a love of good story telling!
+Nicholas, Cecily, and a friend determined to stop them.
+It set me off on a passion for medieval history – which I still have, and a love of good storytelling!

 Sarah Patel, publicist for non-fiction books